DeepLabCut/DeepLabCut/docs/standardDeepLabCut_UserGuide.md

 # standard (single animal) DeepLabCut UserGuide

 This document covers single/standard DeepLabCut use.
-If you have a complicated multi-animal scenario (i.e., the look the same), then please see our maDLC user guide.
+If you have a complicated multi-animal scenario (i.e., they look the same), then please see our [maDLC user guide](/docs/maDLC_UserGuide.md).

+To get started, you can use the GUI, or the terminal.
+See below.

 ### DeepLabCut Project Manager GUI (recommended for beginners)